altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

-- hashes x2
+- Hashes x2
+   - Compute hashes on client-side on startup and add them to map
+   - Endpoint to get ids of pivs for list of hashes.
+Check for existence and remove stale entries from pivMap
 - Time header
    - Replicate & fix bug with time header in uploaded, where wrong semester is shown.
    - When clicking on month on time header, jump to relevant scroll position.
-- Compute hashes on client and use this to query the server to create pivMap entries for pivs with no pivMap entry
-- When loading local pivs, check for existence and remove stale entries from pivMap
+- Bug: in Phone, when untagging a piv that is on the queue to be uploaded, remove it from the queue.
 - Signup
   - Email validation process.
   - Welcome email and communication with user